• Frida Kahlo Embroidered face black and white

 Nina Shope: Fiber Artist

 Talismans, folk art, and objects of creative and spiritual inspiration have helped me feel emotionally and artistically connected throughout my life.
 As a self-taught fiber artist, I gravitate toward the mythical, the archetypal, the strange.
 I embrace imagery and language that conveys a dark and compelling beauty, that explores the harrowing experience of embodiment, and that provokes empathy, connection, and transformative emotion.
 Hence my fascination with Frida Kahlo.
 She reminds us of core truths: that damage metamorphosizes, that wounds can become talismans, and that struggle can lead to the most powerful forms of expression.
 My work endeavors to honor a wide range of cultural influences—Mexican, Haitian, Native American, Middle Eastern, and more.
 I draw inspiration from the long legacy of women who told stories with needle and thread (including my own great-grandmother, whose crewel work hangs on my walls).
+You can read more about me on my "About" page.

 Ornate Frida Kahlo Hoops